-8.6.3 BusConnects59
+8.6.3 BusConnects

 Likely to Improve status of SEOs Potential Conflict with status of SEOs- likely to be mitigated Probable Conflict with status of SEOs- unlikely to be mitigated No Likely interaction with status of SEOs Summary of Key Provisions/Outcomes from the Strategy: AC1 AC2 AC3 PHH1 PHH2 B1 AC1 AC2 AC3 PHH1 PHH2 B1 The Strategy proposes a comprehensive network of high frequency bus services providing radial services between corridors either side of the city core and orbital services across the network.
 The Core Radial Bus Network connects the external corridors to the City Centre and has been refined to pair Cross-City travel demand to maximise the utilisation of the bus services on these corridors.
 A significant improvement in the frequency of bus services on these radial routes is also proposed.
-The Core Radial Bus Network is set out below, including indicative frequencies in the peak travel periods: B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1 B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1 Dublin-Hill - Togher - 15 minutes; Ballyvolane- Donnybrook - 10 minutes; Mayfield - Bishopstown - 10 minutes; Glanmire - Ballincollig - 10 minutes; Mahon - Apple - 10 minutes; Mahon - Blarney / Tower - 10 minutes; Rochestown - Apple - 10 minutes; Grange - Ballincollig (via City Centre): 15 minutes; and Frankfield - Fairhill - 20 minutes.
+The Core Radial Bus Network is set out below, including indicative frequencies in the peak travel periods: B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1 Dublin-Hill - Togher - 15 minutes; Ballyvolane- Donnybrook - 10 minutes; Mayfield - Bishopstown - 10 minutes; Glanmire - Ballincollig - 10 minutes; Mahon - Apple - 10 minutes; Mahon - Blarney / Tower - 10 minutes; Rochestown - Apple - 10 minutes; Grange - Ballincollig (via City Centre): 15 minutes; and Frankfield - Fairhill - 20 minutes.
 Three high frequency orbital routes are proposed to serve key destinations including Little Island and Cork Institute of Technology.
-The upgraded orbital network will cover approximately 50km of services and enable interchange with the proposed radial bus services.
-The three orbital routes, with indicative service frequency, are as follows:
+The upgraded orbital network will cover approximately 50km of services and enable interchange with the

-59 Any mapping of new infrastructure included within the Strategy is indicative only and subject to change through the statutory scheme appraisal process.
+&lt;sup>59 Any mapping of new infrastructure included within the Strategy is indicative only and subject to change through the statutory scheme appraisal process.
 New projects will be required to be subject to lower-tier environmental assessment and detailed corridor and route selection processes as relevant (including those arising from SEA recommendation "Corridor and Route Selection Process for relevant new infrastructure" - see Section 9).
-CAAS for the National Transport Authority 96
+96 CAAS for the National Transport Authority